August 3, 2025 (8mo ago) — last updated April 3, 2026 (9d ago)

 Reading about self-awareness is not the same as practicing it.
 Think of it like reading a manual on swimming versus getting in the water.
 The shift from passive consumption to active application is where change happens.

-“The real work begins when you move from consuming information to questioning your patterns and reactions in the moment.”
+“Real work begins when you move from consuming information to questioning your patterns and reactions in the moment.”

-Apply what you read.
-For example, frameworks like the Life Purpose App can offer insights, but their value depends on how you use those insights in daily life.
+Frameworks and apps can offer insights, but their value depends on how you use those insights in daily life.
 Learn, practice, and iterate.

 Building Internal Self-Awareness